 - It is dairy-free, vegan and even paleo

 Hey, a quick note to say I offer two free email courses - smoothie challenge or a chocolate treats course.
 Sign up below if you are interested in both or either.

 What Can You Do With Vegan Nutella?

-- Use as a dip with cookies or fruit
+- Use as a dip with sprinkle cookie sticks or fruit

-- Mix into yogurt, overnight oats or chia pudding
+- Mix into yogurt, protein overnight oats or chia pudding

 - Eat from the jar with a spoon

-- Use a filling or frosting for cupcakes, donuts, or more
+- Use a filling or frosting for vegan vanilla cupcakes, chocolate cupcakes, chocolate mini donuts, or more

-- Use in other chocolate recipes, such as making Chocolate Hazelnut Truffles
+- Use as a filling in other chocolate recipes, such as making Chocolate Hazelnut Truffles

 Vegan Nutella | Chocolate Spread

 - 3 tablespoon cocoa For a dark color, use dutch cocoa

 - 2 tablespoon hazelnut flour Or omit for a plain chocolate spread

 - ¼ cup nut butter cashew or almond